getpratikmistry/PersonalExpense/README.md

-# DailyExpense
+# PersonalExpense

 ## 📌 Project Overview

-DailyExpense is a **Single Page Application (SPA)** built with **Angular** to manage daily expenses.
+PersonalExpense is a **Single Page Application (SPA)** built with **Angular** to manage daily expenses.
 The application is hosted on a shared server and interacts with multiple APIs for expense tracking, user authentication, and other functionalities.

 ## 🚀 Features

 - User authentication with `authGuard` protection
+- Responsive UI
 - Dashboard for tracking expenses
 - Ability to add, update, and delete expenses
 - Angular Routing for seamless navigation